nodejs/loaders/README.md

 ### Milestone 1: Parity with CommonJS

 Before extending into new frontiers, we need to improve the loaders API enough that users can do just about everything they could do in CommonJS with ESM + loaders.
+(Outside of loaders scope, but related to the goal of parity between CommonJS and ESM, is finishing and stabilizing `--experimental-vm-modules`.)

 - [x] Finish https://github.com/nodejs/node/pull/37468 / https://github.com/nodejs/node/pull/35524, simplifying the hooks to `resolve`, `load` and `globalPreloadCode`.